s-rj-cx/resume-repo/README.md

 - Manages credentials securely and reduces deployment time.

 ### 🔧 Web App Deployment
-- You can deploy **any web application** by simply modifying the `Dockerfile` according to your app's requirements.
+- You can deploy **any web application** by simply modifying the `Dockerfile` according to your app's requirements and also changing same in Jenkinsfile.

 ---